pjdijxhoorn/Milestone-project-3/readme.md

 1. Sign up or log in to your account on Heroku.
 2. Create a new app with a unused name.
-3. Set the region to be the closets one to you.
+3. Set the region to be the closest one to you.
 4. When you created the app go to the 'Settings' tab and click 'Reveal Config Variables' and input the following values.

 | Config Vars | Key |